AlanKrajina/learn_fullstack.app/README.md

 ## Prerequisites

-You will need to have the following installed on your computer in order to use RecipeManager:
+You will need to have the following installed on your computer in order to use:

 - Ruby
 - Rails 5+